-- This is usually provided via a Statement of Special Educational Needs (provided until September 2014 and those in existence still remain valid) an Education, Health and Care Plan (EHCP) (from September 2014) or through application to the Local Authority for higher level needs funding.
+- This is usually provided via an Education, Health and Care Plan (EHCP).
 This means the child will have been identified by the class teacher/SENDCo as needing a particularly high level of individual and small group teaching, which cannot be provided from the resources already delegated to the school.
-This level of support would be appropriate for children whose learning needs are severe, complex and/or lifelong and who as a consequence need a high level of support in school. - Usually, if a child requires this high level of support he/she may also need specialist support in school from a professional outside the school.
-This may be from: - Local Authority services such as the Autism Support Team, Physical Disability Service, or Sensory Service (for learners with a hearing or visual need) - Outside agencies such as the Speech and Language therapy (SALT) Service, Occupational therapy service, Physiotherapy and/or Child and Adolescent Mental Health Services (CAMHS) - For further details about Education, Health and Care Plan (EHCP), please see Section 5 of this report.
+This level of support would be appropriate for children whose learning needs are severe, complex and/or lifelong and who as a consequence needs a high level of support in school. - Usually, if a child requires this high level of support he/she may also need specialist support in school from a professional outside the school.
+This may be from: - Local Authority services such as the Autism Support Team, Physical Disability Service, or Sensory Service (for learners with a hearing or visual need) - Outside agencies such as the Speech and Language therapy (SALT) Service, Occupational therapy service, Physiotherapy and/or Child and Adolescent Mental Health Services (CAMHS)